 For starters, I’m moving on from a career in medicine in the summer of 2019.
 It’s been good to me, but I no longer rely on that income, and I’m eager to experience a life without the limitations that come with the job.

-The fact that we’re downsizing with our upcoming move makes it easier to break these chains.
-On the other hand, the fact that we’re moving to a lake home where we’ll have a dock and a boat lift could make life without real steel chains more difficult.
+The fact that we downsized with a recent move makes it easier to break these chains.
+On the other hand, the fact that we’re looking for a lake home where we’ll have a dock and a boat lift could make life without real steel chains more difficult.

 But if we’re going to get the chains to put these things in and out annually, we’d also need some kind of tractor, a winch, some more tools, and be willing to spend two days a year messing with these things.
 We’d also need to maintain and store them when not in use 363 days a year.